awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 + `<script> tag was provided.. running script content` – If the script tag is found
 + `Message: The output from user scripts` – If user data scripts are executed, their output is logged

 With EC2Config, the log file is `C:\Program Files\Amazon\Ec2ConfigService\Logs\Ec2Config.log`\.
-The following information is logged when the user data is executed\.
+The following information is logged when the user data is executed:
 + `Ec2HandleUserData: Message: Start running user scripts` – The start of user data execution
 + `Ec2HandleUserData: Message: Re-enabled userdata execution` – If the persist tag is found
 + `Ec2HandleUserData: Message: Could not find <persist> and </persist>` – If the persist tag is not found